 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-Travelers prefer riding the bus on Saturday to enjoy the weekend in Amsterdam.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Because many passengers travel from Berlin to Amsterdam at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

 The first bus leaves at 12:00am and the last bus leaves at 11:00pm.
 To see the times for all buses from Berlin to Amsterdam, enter your specific travel dates in the search bar.